-Right now, Congress can build on these significant policy advancements and pass bipartisan legislation that would greatly improve care coordination for those individuals suffering from mental health, substance use and/or other chronic health conditions by allowing continued access to federal benefits such as Medicaid, Medicare and CHIP for eligible pre-trial detainees in local jails.
+The 118th Congress has the opportunity to build upon the legislative progress that has been made, through the reintroduction and passage of several key bills that would improve care coordination for adults suffering for mental health, substance use and/or other chronic health conditions through continued access to federal health benefits such as Medicaid, Medicare and CHIP.

-On behalf of [NAME] County, we urge we urge you to support the following bills that would address MIEP:
+On behalf of [NAME] County, we urge you to support the reintroduction of the following bills that would address MIEP:

-- The Reentry Act, which would allow Medicaid payment for medical services furnished to an incarcerated individual during the 30-day period preceding the individual's release. - The Due Process Continuity of Care Act, which would allow pretrial detainees to receive Medicaid benefits at the option of the state and provide planning grant dollars to states for implementation of the MIEP repeal.
+- The Medicaid Reentry Act, which would allow Medicaid payment for medical services furnished to an incarcerated individual during the 30-day period preceding the individual's release. - The Due Process Continuity of Care Act, which would allow pretrial detainees to receive Medicaid benefits at the option of the state. - The Equity in Pretrial Health Coverage Act, which would remove limitations under Medicaid, Medicare, CHIP and the Department of Veterans Affairs on benefits for persons in custody pending disposition of charges.